 Residential Dining Facility

 Any all-you-care-to-eat facility, regardless of meal plan type.
+If you enter this category, you cannot also enter the dining concepts category.

 See Contest Rules and Contest Penalties for complete submission details and penalties if requirements are not met.